anacosantos/TheInternetProject/specs/disappearing-elements/README.md

 ## Check if the buttons was added or removed after refresh
 - Access Url
-- Put in variable how many buttons is appearing
+- Check how many buttons is appearing
 - Click on refresh button
 - Verify if is the same numbers of buttons